nya1/rest-api-boilerplate/README.md

 `yarn openapi:generate`

 Will generate open api spec file in the root directory `openapi.spec.json`

+### Deploy

+By default serverless (aws provider) is used, the api will be deployed as one lambda function.

+`yarn deploy`

+Stage can be appended i.e. `yarn deploy --stage production`

+**note** remember to set `NODE_CONFIG` with your json config, e.g. `{"app":{"port":3000}}` this will be loaded instead of config directory (where you don't want to store sensitive data)

 ---